Index

 Headlines

 - Overall, just under one-third (32.9%) of Hull children are are eligible for free school meals which is considerably higher than England where fewer than a quarter (23.8%) of children are eligible for free school meals.
-However, there are much higher rates among pupils attending special schools (54%) compared to pupils attending mainstream primary (33%) or secondary (31%) schools.
-Prior to the COVID-19 pandemic during the 2014/15 to 2018/19 school years, around 23% were eligible for free school meals in Hull, but this has increased sharply in the last four years.
+However, there are much higher rates among pupils attending special schools compared to pupils attending mainstream primary or secondary schools.
+Prior to the COVID-19 pandemic during the 2014/15 to 2018/19 school years, around 23% were eligible for free school meals in Hull, but this has increased sharply in the last few years.

-- Outcomes in primary school in Hull are comparable to England, although outcomes have deteriorated since the beginning of the pandemic for Hull and the region and for England.
-Outcomes at the end of secondary school are significantly lower in Hull compared to England and the region.
+- Outcomes in primary school (Key Stage 1 and 2) in Hull are reasonably comparable to England, although outcomes have deteriorated since the beginning of the pandemic for Hull and the region and for England.

 - There were large differences in the percentage of people aged 16+ years without qualifications or with qualifications at degree level or higher.
 Based on the 2021 Census, one-third or more residents in areas of North Carr, Orchard Park, St Andrew’s & Docklands, Newington & Gipsyville and Marfleet had no qualifications.